bkanuka/blog/_posts/2014-05-24-disable-touchpad.md

 ![Appropriate Name](http://imgs.xkcd.com/comics/appropriate_term.png)

 Maybe it's me, or maybe the configuration of my laptop (I'm actually on a Dell right now, not a Thinkpad) but whenever I use the Trackpoint mouse, I tend to tap the touchpad and make erronious clicks.
-In the past I've simply disabled the touchpad, which works for me, but tends to annoy anyone else who uses my laptop - even breifly.
+In the past I've simply disabled the touchpad, which works for me, but tends to annoy anyone else who uses my laptop - even briefly.
 Plus, more than anything, I liked the challenge.

 All of the solutions I found of Google were inadequate for one reason or another, so I decided to craft my own.